petewarrior/pywikibot-youtube-subscribers/README.md

 # pywikibot-youtube-subscribers
 A simple script to update YouTube channel stats in a Wikidata page.
-Inspired by Borkbot.
+Like BorkedBot, but simpler.

 Basically, this script does three things:
 1. Get all YouTube channel ID (P2397) values in a Wikidata page